atkinsonsean/ames_housing/README.md

 # Executive Summary
 [(Back to table of contents)](#table_of_contents)<br>
 Since this is more a labor of love for our fellow millennials, not profit, we wanted to do this with easily accessible information.
 We aim to have a turnkey process that can be used across North America.

+And so, for our test case, we've picked Ames, Iowa.

 Why Ames?